lar-mo/neighborbood-lending-library/README.md

   - Text field - to add any information to the request like when item is needed
   - Contact phone number - prepopulated from ```user.phone_number```

+Owners will also see a Checkout History for that item.

 ## Data Model

 ### User ###